genelet/mlm/README.md

 ```
      http://SAMPLE_domain/cgi-bin/goto/m/en/member?action=dashboard
 ```
-Clicking on *Shop* on top will take her to the shopping mall starting with categories.
-She can use her shopping money and bonuses to buy products.
-If the balance is not enough, she shoud send money to the company by offline and a manager can add the dollar amount to her ledger.
+Clicking on *Shop* on top will take the member to the shopping mall.
+She can only use her money in the ledger book to buy product.
+If there is no enough balance, she shoud send money to your company by an offline means, and have it to be added to the ledger.
+See below.

 ### 3.4) Compensation and Ledgerbooks

-Every week, *MLM* generates bonuses for members, which are fully tracked.
-Go to *Compensations* you will find all types of bonus calculations in details.
+Every week, *MLM* generates reward bonuses for members.
+Go to backend's *Compensations* you will find all types of bonus calculations in details.

 The explanations of *Details* and *Rewards* in each compensation type is straightforward.
-For example, in *Direct Bonus*, we list how many sales, grouped by membership types, sponsors have made in a week.
-In *Direct Reward*, we show actual *unilevel* dollar amount these sales have been converted to.
+For example, in *Direct Bonus*, we list the numbers of sales, grouped by membership types, which *sponsors* have made within a week.
+In *Direct Reward*, we show actual *unilevel* dollar amounts these sales have been converted to.

 ### 3.5) Ledgerbook

-The last step in compensation calculations is to put the compensations into ledgerbook *income_ledger*.
-However, the bonus will be divided into two banks: one (*balance*) for withdraw and one (*shop_balance*) for retail shopping. *RATE_shop* in *config.json* is the percentage for shopping (and so *1 - RATE_shop* for withdraw).
+The last step in compensation calculations is to put the dollar amounts into ledgerbook *income_ledger*.
+The dollars will be divided into two banks: one (*balance*) for withdraw and the other (*shop_balance*) for retail shopping. *RATE_shop* in *config.json* is the percentage for retail shopping (and so *1 - RATE_shop* for withdraw).

-A tag is used to mark different types of transactions in the ledger.
-The weekly and monthly compensations are marked as types *Weekly* and *Monthly*, the shopping fee as *Shopping* and the money withdraw as *Withdraw*.
-In addition, *In* is for member to send offline money.
-Different types of transactions will put the money differently into *shop_balance* and *balance* according to their nature.
+The weekly and monthly compensations are marked as types *Weekly* and *Monthly*, the shopping fee as *Shopping*, and the money withdraw as *Withdraw* in the ledger book.
+In addition, *In* is for member to send in offline money.

 ### 3.6) Cut-Off or Re-Join the Pyramid

-Occassionally, you may want to cut member's (small) pyramid off her upline's left or right leg.
-Later, you re-joint the losen tree to a leg of different member.
-You can do those actions in *Membership/Binary Tree*.
-Internally, when cutting off a small pyramid, we actually place it under a non-existent system upline, defined to be *TOP_memberid*.
+Occassionally, you may cut a member off her upline's left or right leg in pyramid tree.
+Later, you may re-join the small, separated tree to a different member.
+You can do those operations in *Membership/Binary Tree* on backend.
+(Internally, a cutted pyramid is actually placed under a disabled system account *TOP_memberid* in *config.json*.)

 ### 3.7) Manage Managers

-Those who can login to the admin portal, are classified into 4 manager groups.
+The backend managers who can login to the backend admin portal,are classified into 4 groups.
 The *ROOT* group can manage anything including other managers.
-The others are *ACCOUNTING*, *SUPPORT*, and *MARKETING* for different department tasks.
-If you login as *ROOT*, you are able to see the *Manage Managers* button.
+The other three groups are *ACCOUNTING*, *SUPPORT*, and *MARKETING*, who can run selected sets of tasks.

-### 3.8) Run Online Tests
+### 4.8) Compensation Tests

-The *Compensation Test* allows one to see different types of bonus within a day range.
-These are harmless actions since they only show you what bonus would be, they don't actually caculate the bonuses nor put into the bonus tables and leger.
+The *Compensation Test* allows managers to calculate different bonus.
+These are harmless actions since they only show you what bonus would be, they don't actually put the dollars into the bonus tables and leger.

-If you are *ROOT*, you can view and run *Execute and Write* to actually run the whole bonus calculation process.
-Nomarlly this should be avoided, since the bonuses are not revertable.
-But during early testing phases, it can be a very powerful tool to let you calculate and test.
+If you are *ROOT*, you can view and run *Execute and Write*, which actually run the whole bonus calculation process!
+Nomarlly this should be avoided, since the executions are not revertable.
+However, during early development phases, you may need it for bonus testings.

 ##